-Changes in the pre-tax earnings of Petroleum result primarily from gasoline sales volume, costs and margins.
+Changes in the pre-tax earnings of Petroleum result primarily from variations in gasoline sales volume, costs and margins.
 Petroleum sells approximately twice as much gasoline per site as the Canadian industry average, primarily because of the attractiveness of the Canadian Tire 'Money' and Canadian Tire 'Money' on the Card loyalty programs.
 Customer traffic is also positively impacted by the success of Petroleum's cross-merchandising programs with Canadian Tire Associate Stores and Sobey's Inc. stores in Ontario, and the quality of Petroleum's customer service.
-Petroleum's contribution to the Company's growth is very dependent upon its gasoline margin, which represented approximately 75 percent of Petroleum's total margins in 2004.
+Petroleum's contribution to the Company's growth is very dependent upon its gasoline margin.
 While the continual price and cost volatility of gasoline makes both revenue and earnings hard to predict in the short term, Petroleum has adopted strategies to increase volume and tighten cost controls in order to improve earnings over the long term.
-Petroleum's low-cost operating model for gas bar operations (consisting of industrystandard agent-operated gas bar sites and Canadian Tire's extensive infrastructure in advertising and real estate) is a key element of Petroleum's initiatives to increase its network of high-volume efficient gas bars.
+Petroleum's low-cost operating model for gas bar operations (consisting of industry-standard agent-operated gas bar sites and Canadian Tire's extensive infrastructure in advertising and real estate) is a key element of Petroleum's initiatives to increase its network of high-volume, efficient gas bars.
 In addition, current fuel supply agreements ensure access to industry-standard fuel at a favourable acquisition cost.

-A number of initiatives designed to maintain and enhance the competitive position of Petroleum are described in the MD&A of the Company's 2004 Annual Report on pages 51 to 52 under the heading "Canadian Tire Petroleum".
+A number of initiatives designed to maintain and enhance the competitive position of Petroleum are described in the MD&A of the Company's 2005 Annual Report on pages 55 to 60 under the heading "Canadian Tire Petroleum".